How to Read a Solar Site Survey for Effective PV Array Layout

 Primary Sources

-- National Fire Protection Association (NFPA) for the National Electrical Code (NEC)
+- National Fire Protection Association (NFPA) — NFPA 70, the National Electrical Code (NEC)

-- International Code Council (ICC) for the International Fire Code (IFC)
+- International Code Council (ICC) — the International Fire Code (IFC) for local fire-access requirements; consult the AHJ for local amendments

 Frequently Asked Questions